hellerbarde/linuxdays-spotlight-fall2016/10-vim_basics.md

 ### How To "Grok" Vim

-	Some basic vim terminology:
+#### Some basic vim terminology
 - Verbs
 - Motions
 - Objects

 ### Productivity Tips

-	Unmap the arrow keys.
+- Unmap the arrow keys.
-	Learn something new from time to time.
+- Learn something new from time to time.
-	Actively try to improve your editing.
+- Actively try to improve your editing.
-	Tabs, Splits
+- Tabs, Splits
-	Ctrl-Z
+- Ctrl-Z
-	Watch some talks online: "Write Code Faster: Expert-Level Vim" Learn Vimscript the Hard Way.
+- Watch some talks online: "Write Code Faster: Expert-Level Vim"
+- Learn Vimscript the Hard Way.

 # Plugins